If you think Chinese is a difficult language, these 4 ways to teach Chinese characters at the beach might change your mind!

 Of course, the vast majority of time spent at the beach consists of unstructured, carefree playing!

-However, a few minutes of learning here can make a big difference in the long-term.
+However, a few minutes of learning here can make a big difference with learning Chinese characters.

 These memorable minutes counts toward cumulative learning!